wifisensing/PicoScenes-github-pages/docs/userManual/parameters.md

   - Notes: In order to receive and correctly decode the packet transmitted in HT20/HT40/VHT80/VHT160 formats, you must specify Rx CBW to 20/40/80/160, respectively.
   - Example: `--rx-cbw 40`
 - `--rx-ant arg`
-  - Description: Specify to use which RX antenna
+  - Description: Specify which RX antenna to use.
   - Default: `RX2`
   - Value Range: `TX/RX`, `RX2`
   - Notes: For USRP UBX/CBX/SBX daughterboard, TX/RX or RX2